-The robots are controlled by an UMPC, a Sony Vaio UX, which features an Intel 1.33GHz ULV Core Solo Processor, 1GB RAM, 32GB SSD, a touchsensitive display, 802.11a/b/g WLAN, and a USB2.0 interface.
-Three IDS uEye UI-1226LE industrial USB2.0 cameras with 1/3" WVGA CMOS sensor are mounted in the head.
-The nose is the wide-angle lens of one of these cameras.
-The two other cameras are located below the visible eyes.
-They have an overlapping field-of-view and cover together a horizontal field-of-view of about 160°.
+The robots are controlled by an UMPC, a Sony Vaio UX, which features an Intel 1.33GHz ULV Core Solo Processor, 1GB RAM, 32GB SSD, a touch-sensitive display, 802.11a/b/g WLAN, and a USB2.0 interface.

 The robots are also equipped with a HCS12X microcontroller board, which manages the detailed communication with all joints via an 1Mbaud RS-485 bus.
 The microcontroller also read in a dual-axis accelerometer and two gyroscopes.
 This board communicates with the main computer via a RS-232 serial line at 115KBaud.
-The robots are powered by high-current Lithium-polymer recharge-able batteries, which are located in their lower back and last for about 20min of operation.
+The robots are powered by high-current Lithium-polymer rechargeable batteries, which are located in their lower back and last for about 20min of operation.